 Furthermore, it is an excellent method for treating addiction because it can serve as a medium for people to escape their troubles and release stress in a healthy way.
 People can also make new friends by joining a running club in their community.

 There are tremendous benefits to running, and it can be a fun and rewarding activity for everyone.

 The following links can provide more helpful information on the health benefits of running:

-Barefoot Running: Does it prevent injuries?: Barefoot running may benefit certain individuals, but it does not prevent of reduce injury rates in runners.
+Barefoot running: Does it prevent injuries?: Barefoot running may benefit certain individuals, but it does not prevent or reduce injury rates in runners.